Music of Myanmar: Early beginnings

+Among the surviving recordings of Burmese music from the 1920s are "Hpon Daw Bwe" by obscure female singer Ma Thin, who recorded the song in 1921 with the assistance of British engineer George Dillnutt of His Master's Voice (HMV).
+Another is a song adaptation of the poem Son Nant Tha Myaing: Sha Pon Gyi, performed by singer Yadana Myit and saung gauk player Taung Dwin U Kyawt for HMV around 1928; Yadana Myit later became a film actress due to her singing career.

 Western music has gained popularity in Burma since the 1930s.
 Despite the government's intervention at times, especially during the socialist era, popular Burmese music has seen considerable influence from Western music, which consists of popular Western songs rendered in Burmese and pop music similar to other Asian pop tunes.
 Classical music was also introduced during the British occupation.
 Cult folk musician Nick Drake was born in Burma during British rule.

 Rock music, called stereo in Burmese, has been a popular form of music since the 1980s, having been introduced in the 1960s.
 Pop music emerged in the 1970s and was banned by state-run radio stations.
 However, many artists circumvented this censorship by producing albums in private studios and releasing them in music production shops.
 During the socialist era, musicians and artists were subject to censorship by the Press Scrutiny Board and Central Registration Board, as well as laws like the State Protection Law.
 During this period, the arrival of various bands including the influential Thabawa Yinthwenge (The Wild Ones), which included lead singer Sai Htee Saing, an ethnic Shan, in 1973 paved the way for ethnic minority musicians to gain visibility in the Burmese music industry.
 Sai Kham Leik is a well known composer associated with The Wild Ones.
 Other contemporary singers were Khin Maung Toe, Kaiser, Hlwan Moe, Htoo Ein Thin, Soe Lwin Lwin, Saung Oo Hlaing, Lay Phyu, May Sweet, Maykhala, and Connie.